GuilleDiaz7/Design-and-Creation-of-a-Basic-Music-Database/README.md

 # Design and Creation of a Basic Music Database
-I provide the code in PostgreSQL to create a basic music database.
+The code provided is the code that I used to create a database from the SQL Shell (psql).
+I use PostgreSQL in local.